Peripheral Vascular Disease

 Symptoms of Peripheral Vascular Disease

 • PAD or PVD may be diagnosed incidentally during routine check for another cause, eg vessel wall calcification detected on Ultrasound or CT.
-Or it may be detected during a coronary angiogram for example.
+Or it may be detected during a coronary angiogram.
 Such patients may be asymptomatic and may have no symptoms.

 • If the PAD is severe, the patient may have pain while walking.
 The pain may be in the form of cramps, especially in the thigh.
 This is a classical symptom of PVD called “claudication”.
 The pain classically starts after walking a few steps and is relieved on rest.